aslze/lmfit2/README.md

 A modification of the original *lmfit* library to simplify its use and allow some parallelization.

 Just add `lmfit.c` and `lmfit.h` to your projects (don't forget the license).
+Or add this as a submodule or with `FetchContent` and link to `lmfit2`.
 Curve fitting is also included.

 This version allows parallelization with OpenMP.
 If your `evaluate()` function is very expensive, this may accelerate computation by calling it in parallel when computing the Jacobian.
 If the function is simple